A Little Princess (1917 film): Plot

-As described in a film magazine, Sara Crewe (Pickford) is treated as a little princess at the Minchin boarding school for children until it is learned that her father has lost his entire fortune, and she is made a slave (a household servant).
-She and Becky (Pitts), another slave, become close friends who share their joys and sorrows.
+As described in a film magazine, Sara Crewe is treated as a little princess at the Minchin boarding school for children until it is learned that her father has lost his entire fortune, and she is made a slave (a household servant).
+She and Becky, another slave, become close friends who share their joys and sorrows.
 Christmastime draws near and the girls watch the preparations wistfully.
 Their loneliness arouses the sympathy of a servant of the rich Mr. Carrisford.
 On the night before Christmas he prepares a spread for the slaveys in their attic.
-He calls his master Mr. Carrisford (von Seyffertitz) to watch their joy, but both are witness to the slaveys being abused and whipped by Miss Minchin (Griffith).
+He calls his master Mr. Carrisford to watch their joy, but both are witness to the slaveys being abused and whipped by Miss Minchin.
 Carrisford interferes and learns that Sara is the daughter of his best friend.
 He adopts Sara and Becky and in their new home they have a real Christmas.

 The film opens with Sarah's father moving back to London after serving in the British Army in India.
 She is opposed to leaving the luxurious life of an officer's child with a large house and many servants, and is initially shy when enrolled in Miss Minchin's School.
 Her reputation as "the little princess" precedes her and the other girls are fascinated with her tales of life in India.
 The girls sneak into Sarah's room at night to listen to her stories.
 One night, she tells "Ali Baba and the Forty Thieves" which becomes a story within a story with elaborate exotic sets and costumes.